 Unfortunately, shopping for deeper skin tones can still be a challenge.
 Former Make Up For Ever Director of Artistry and Education Lijha Stewart has some advice: "Be careful with shimmer if you have a richer skin tone.
 Try to choose a golden shimmer versus pink or silver, which can reflect a gray cast over deeper skin tones."
 Stewart adds that neutrals are a big no-no: "Avoid neutral or yellow shades that could make the skin look ashy."

 The golden shimmer creates an all-over warmth on the skin, perfect for enhancing the look of olive and tan skin tones.
 It delivers a soft, shimmering color for a luminous glow.
-Kelli Bartlett, the director of artistry and education for Glamsquad, explains: "Nars' Bronzing Powder in Laguna has gained a huge cult following because the bronzer effortlessly mimics sun-kissed skin.
-It's more intense than a bronzer I'd recommend for paler complexions, but perfect for those with medium to tan skin tones.
+Kelli Bartlett, Artistic Director at Glamsquad, explains: "Nars' Bronzing Powder in Laguna has gained a huge cult following because the bronzer effortlessly mimics sun-kissed skin.
+It's more intense than a bronzer I'd recommend for paler complexions but perfect for those with medium to tan skin tones."

 When choosing a bronzer, color matching is the number one goal.
 So where do you begin?
 Becca Global Style Director Kerry Cole says, "When looking for the right shade for your skin tone, try to find something that mimics how your actual skin looks when it's slightly tanned."

-For fair to light complexions, Make Up For Ever Director of Artistry and Education Lijha Stewart stresses the importance of neutral or golden undertones.
-"Don't go too dark or red with a color.
-Otherwise, skin will look patchy or mismatched."
+For fair to light complexions, Stewart stresses the importance of neutral or golden undertones.
+"Don't go too dark or red with color.
+Otherwise, your skin will look patchy or mismatched."
 In other words, stay away from warm shades, which tend to look orange on light skin tones.
 Less is more in this case.